billangli/RestaurantSystem/README.md

 CSC207 Project

 ## Overview
-A Java program that keeps track of customer orders, inventory and human resources of a restaurant
+Restaurant System is a Java-based program that tracks customer orders, inventory, and employees for restaurants.

 ## Roles
 * Bill: Networking, event handling